PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 <div class="alert alert-info" role="alert">
 **Summary**

-* PrestaShop 1.7 will introduce a brand new architecture, based on the Symfony Framework.
+* PrestaShop 1.7 will introduce a brand new architecture, based on the Symfony Framework, along with its Twig templating engine.
-* It will only apply to two pages of the back office for 1.7 at first: the Product page and the Modules page.
+* The new architecture will only be used in the back office for now, and at first (1.7) only for two pages of the back office: the Product page and the Modules page.
-* The rest of the back office will still use the legacy architecture from 1.5-1.6.
+* The rest of the back office will still use the legacy architecture from 1.5-1.6 -- but they will be switched to the new architecture in later versions of PrestaShop
-* The two architectures will coexist while we switch more back office pages to the new architecture, in forthcoming versions.
+* The two architectures will coexist while we switch more back office pages to the new architecture, in a transition phase that will take a few versions of PrestaShop.
-* Only modules that target the Product and Modules pages will need to be adapted.
+* Only modules that target the Product and Modules pages will need to see their templating code adapted.

+Read on for more details!
 </div>